-- Improve overall condition of our road network through the continued use of our milling machine 1 2 attachment to repair distresses before they become potholes. - Develop databases for our operations to assist with reporting and tracking of our duties and 3 • 4 responsibilities. - 6 Asked about the kind of feedback received on the use of the milling machine attachment, Lori Barrett, 7 Operations Manager, stated her anticipation it will hold up better than patching potholes (addresses the problem before potholes result).
-8 - 9
+- Continue to perform all of our functions in a professional manner, giving top customer service to our residents. - Look for opportunities to provide public service for the Town including participating in outreach programs such as touch a truck events and other educational outreach opportunities. - Improve overall condition of our road network through the continued use of our milling machine attachment to repair distresses before they become potholes. - Develop databases for our operations to assist with reporting and tracking of our duties and responsibilities.

+Asked about the kind of feedback received on the use of the milling machine attachment, Lori Barrett, Operations Manager, stated her anticipation it will hold up better than patching potholes (addresses the problem before potholes result).

-- 10 Overall budget is up \$870,697 or 15.6%.
+Overall budget is up \$870,697 or 15.6%.
 Personnel costs are up \$79,562.
-Nearly \$35,000 is - contractual raises/benefits.
-Being proposed is the addition of a Foreman position at nearly \$45,000 11

-12 (funding for 6 months in FY21).
+Nearly \$35,000 is contractual raises/benefits.
+Being proposed is the addition of a Foreman position at nearly \$45,000 (funding for 6 months in FY21).
 Primary needs for the position are related to the stormwater program and to help with the operations supervision.

-Under Line Item #01-08-8359-0 Other Outside Services, proposed is bringing in the crushing machine 15 to crush gravel/asphalt that residents bring in (\$25,000).
-A product is made that is used for shoulder 16 leveling and other fill areas.
-Asked what would happen if this was not funded, Director Fox stated the 17 pile would continue to grow and be at a great cost the following year.
-He spoke of being informed 18 earlier in the day that the department is out of material for shoulder gravel work next summer.
-The 19

-- 20 material is needed.
-The line has not been funded for the past 4 years or so. - 21
+Under Line Item #01-08-8359-0 Other Outside Services, proposed is bringing in the crushing machine to crush gravel/asphalt that residents bring in (\$25,000).
+A product is made that is used for shoulder leveling and other fill areas.
+Asked what would happen if this was not funded, Director Fox stated the pile would continue to grow and be at a great cost the following year.
+He spoke of being informed earlier in the day that the department is out of material for shoulder gravel work next summer.
+The material is needed.
+The line has not been funded for the past 4 years or so.